-Bail Bonds Now allows you to check for outstanding warrants with our FREE Warrant Check “Walk Through” service.
+Bail Bonds Now allows you to check for outstanding warrants with our FREE Warrant Check “Walk Through” service in Palm Beach County.
 The “Walk Through” is available for those who qualify and takes about an hour to complete.
 This is a MUCH better option rather than having to turn yourself into jail where you will be held for 24 hours before being released.

 A person who fails to appear in court as ordered and scheduled is issued an arrest warrant.
 A misdemeanor warrant is a court authorized document that commands state and local law enforcement to arrest an individual accused of a crime that was not necessarily witnessed by the police.

-Examples of misdemeanor crimes that qualify for “Pay And Go” Service:
+Examples of misdemeanor crimes that qualify for “Pay And Go” Service in Palm Beach County:

 An arrest warrant is a document signed by a judge and issued to police demanding a person’s arrest after reasonable belief that the accused person committed a crime.
 The warrant is not released until a grand jury finds the person guilty and / or law enforcement performs a full investigation..